 When there’s work related pain, someone or a voice inside you will be quick to argue with it saying that “at least you’ve got regular work”.

-I want to feel the tragedy of harsh working conditions that exists for many people and to remember that our individual efforts are interconnected with the social structures they work in completely undermine their individual efforts.
+I want to acknowledge the tragedy of harsh working conditions that exist for many people where the social structures they work in completely undermine their individual efforts.

 Which is where your inner life comes in.